quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Testing       27s              1380s
 ============  ===============  ================

-As you can see, when reducing the number of transformations thanks the chained XORs, we have reduced by compile time by ~15%.
+As you can see, when reducing the number of transformations thanks to the chained XORs, we have reduced compile time by ~15%.

 But at the same time we have increased execution time by ~10%.
 One of the reasons of this slowdown is that, by chaining XORs, we use larger bases.
 And using a larger base means using larger integer types.

-In the previous version an obfuscated `i32` XOR was most likely to be transformed using type 'smaller' than `i64`.
+In the previous version, an obfuscated `i32` XOR was most likely to be transformed using a type 'smaller' than `i64`.
 Which meant that all transformation instructions could use the CPU hard coded instructions.
-However with chained XORs it is likely that the obfuscated types are greater than `i64` and require the use of software implemented mul, mod...
+However, with chained XORs it is likely that the obfuscated types are greater than `i64` and require the use of software implemented mul, mod...
-But even if the complexity of instructions increases their number is reduced.
+But even if the complexity of instructions increases, their number is reduced.
 This double variation probably helps mitigate the slowdown.

 To have a better understanding of what is happening we are going to benchmark the following code: